JAlcocerT/JAlcocerT/content/blog/tinker-privacy-apps.md

 They all work fine.

-Then I heard about: 2FAS and Aegis, which are OSS.
+Then I heard about: **2FAS and Aegis**, which are OSS.

-But just recently, we have https://proton.me/authenticator
+But just recently, we have **Proton authenticator** https://proton.me/authenticator

 * https://github.com/orgs/protonpass/repositories
     * https://github.com/protonpass/proton-pass-common/releases